 Judge Cristina Pardo Schlesinger delivered the opinion of the Court.

 The main issue before the Court was if the newspaper should have acted under the principles of joint responsibility and due diligence, despite the fact that the events denounced by the plaintiff occurred outside the newspaper's facilities.
-Second, if the analysis of sexual assault cases against women should be done from a neutral perspective on the parties in conflict or from a differential and gender perspective.
-Third, if the right of petition presented by the plaintiff was fully answered.
-Fifth, if the resignation of the plaintiff from the newspaper was voluntary and spontaneous.
+The Court was also concerned with whether the analysis of sexual assault cases against women should be done from a neutral perspective on the parties in conflict or from a differential and gendered perspective.
+Additionally, the Court was also asked tasked with examining if the right of petition presented by the plaintiff was fully answered.
+Finally, the Court had to decide on whether the resignation of the plaintiff from the newspaper was voluntary and spontaneous.

-The newspaper said that they are not competent to judge and decide on the guilt of the alleged aggressor, taking in care the ongoing investigation led by the criminal justice.
-For them, it would be discriminatory and illegal to impose disciplinary sanctions or carry out dismissals for events that occurred after working hours.

-The Court analyzed women’s right to not being subject to discrimination, under the Colombian law and the international human rights.
+The Court analysed women’s right to not be subject to discrimination under the Colombian law and international human rights.
 It established that this right has to be guaranteed not only by the state but also by the individuals and the private sector.
 “The obligation of not to discriminate is not only in hands of the state authorities at all levels and hierarchies, but, in view of the asymmetry of power generated by actions based on gender stereotypes, it also covers those in the private sphere - for example, in the work field–, they are in the possibility of affecting the rights of women, causing them unequal treatment, without any legal justification". [para.
 3.4.17].

-For the Court, employers cannot be apathetic, careless or neutral before these kinds of acts.
-And should adopt protocols and routes to support the victims.
+For the Court, employers cannot be apathetic, careless or neutral towards these kinds of acts, and must adopt protocols and routes to support the victims.
 In addition, they must provide guarantees of prevention and non-repetition in cases of violence and/or discrimination based on gender.
-The victims should not be forced to confront their alleged perpetrator.
-In consequence, the one who should alter their place of work or working hours instead of them being the ones carrying that burden.
-“Workspaces cannot turn into scenarios of neutrality or tolerance for behaviors related to gender violence.
+The victims should not be forced to confront their alleged perpetrator, or to alter their place of work or working hours.
+“Workspaces cannot turn into scenarios of neutrality or tolerance for behaviours related to gender violence.
 Employers are obliged to adopt concrete measures to support victims of this type of violence, among them, the prohibition of the aggressor from entering the workplace, advising on the route of attention to cases of violence or encouraging complaints of the facts” [para.
 3.5.13].

-The court analyzed the importance of freedom of expression for democracy.
-“Freedom of expression fulfills the following functions in a democratic society: i) it allows seeking the truth and developing knowledge; ii) makes possible the principle of self-government; iii) promotes personal autonomy; iv) prevents abuses of power; and v) it is an 'escape valve' that stimulates peaceful confrontation of unshared state or social decisions”. [para.
+The court also analysed the importance of freedom of expression for democracy.
+“Freedom of expression fulfils the following functions in a democratic society: i) allows seeking the truth and developing knowledge; ii) makes possible the principle of self-government; iii) promotes personal autonomy; iv) prevents abuses of power; and iv) acts as an 'escape valve' that stimulates peaceful confrontation of unshared state or social decisions”. [para.
 3.8.1].

-The Court also analyzed the relation between freedom of expression and gender equality.
+The Court discussed the relation between freedom of expression and gender equality as well.
 "Freedom of expression without gender equality would remain reduced in its scope and meaning for democracy, since it would put aside the voices and understanding of more than half of the people who inhabit the world." [para.3.8.3].